 During the year, Ostrava hosts a number of musical events of various genres.
-The Leoš Janáček International Music Festival, which was created by joining Janáček's May with the Janáček Hukvaldy Festivals, offers a program for classical music lovers and events associated with it from the end of May to July.
+The Leoš Janáček International Music Festival, which was created by joining Janáček's May with the Janáček

+Hukvaldy Festivals, offers a program for classical music lovers and events associated with it from the end of May to July.
 Another attraction for classical music lovers is the St. Wenceslas Music Festival, annual international classical music festival, and the Ostrava Days, a bi-annual festival focused on contemporary classical music.
 In the summer, there are several well-attended festivals such as the Festival in the Streets, Beats for Love, an electronic music festival, and the Colours of Ostrava, a multi-genre festival.
 The musical scene in Ostrava is complemented by the Janáček Philharmonic Orchestra, a leading Czech symphonic ensemble named after Leoš Janáček, a composer born in Hukvaldy.
 Ostrava can also boast a renowned music scene, with the Parník club (run by the City's Centre for Culture and Education) and Hudební Bazar.

 A number of exceptional cultural events also take place thanks to numerous clubs and folklore groups, e.g. those organizing the Folklore without Borders and Třebovice cake festivals.
-The city also has a vibrant independent and alternative cultural scene, with institutions such as Cooltour and Provoz.
 The PANT centre brings together and celebrates both culture and education.